acedeywin/school-management-system-api/README.md

 npm run docker:run
 ```

-- Note: If you have issues with running `npm run docker:run`, run the script `npm run remove:module` to remove the node_modules folder and package lock file.
+- Note: If you have issues with running `npm run docker:run`, run the script `npm run remove:module` to remove the `node_modules` folder and `package-lock` file.
 Then run `npm run docker:build` to build docker again.

 ### Deployment